Joining AOS - NYC 2021

 But on the third day, I learned quickly that I had nothing to worry about, and the AOS team welcomed me effortlessly.

-Dan, or Mr. BossMan as I call him, prioritized my integration into the team ever since I began interning.
+Dan, or Mr. BossMan as I have in my phone, pioritized my integration into the team ever since I began interning.
 His visions for life and the brand are authentic beyond measure, making AOS a truly unique team.

 I’m often asked if I’m studying fashion or interested in making clothes, but to be honest, it’s the people I care about most.